Amazon Anime Strike Interview: Best Prime Series Exclusives List, Manga For 2017

 Amazon Anime Strike is the newest anime channel focused on capitalizing on the rising global interest interest in anime and manga.
-It’s a heady time for otaku, and competition among the big anime streaming platforms is getting furious.
+It’s a heady time for otaku and competition among the big anime streaming platforms is getting furious.

-Hulu has long offered many anime series and Netflix Originals now feature multiple anime.
+Hulu has long offered many anime series, and Netflix Originals now feature multiple anime.
 Widely known for its focus on anime, CrunchyRoll just announced that it had surpassed over one million paid subscribers.
-Crunchyroll’s fan base currently watches a whopping 1.5 billion minutes of anime per month, and more than 30 minutes a day.
+Crunchyroll’s fan base currently watches a whopping 1.5 billion minutes of anime per month, and each user watches for more than 30 minutes a day.
 To put anime watching into context, Facebook users are spending an average of around 22 minutes a day on its platform.

-Anime and manga-focused CrunchyRoll may be slowly catching up in paid subscribers worldwide but Amazon Prime has quite the advantage.
+Anime and manga-focused CrunchyRoll may be slowly catching up in paid subscribers worldwide, but Amazon Prime has quite the advantage.
 However, the number of paid subscribers for Amazon Prime was over 65 million in just the United States alone this past fall.
 As a comparison, the worldwide Netflix subscribers are listed as 93.8 million by Statista.

 So how will Amazon Prime’s anime channel hope to compete?
 Representatives from Amazon Anime Strike reached out to discuss their future plans.